ga-wdi-lessons/react_todo_walkthrough/readme.md

 > Hooray for automatic rerendering on save!
 If we just switch over to our browser we'll automatically see our updates.

-### React Router
+### React Router (0:45 / 0:55)
 We're going to use React Router today to introduce it as a concept.
 However, it isn't strictly necessary for this application.
 We're really just going for exposure here.
 There's a lot to learn about react router and we'll just be scratching the surface.
 If you want to dive deeper, checkout [this tutorial](https://github.com/reactjs/react-router-tutorial)

 We need React Router in the same way that we needed angular routers.
-We need a way to link to various url states in our application.
-Because our application will be a spa, we still want to preserve different states via the url.
-This application's states (not to be confused with component state) will just be the root url and a url to all todos(`/` and `/todos`)
+We need a way to link to various urls to components in our application.
+Because our application will be a SPA, we still want to preserve different application-states via the url.
+This Todo app's application-states (not to be confused with component state) will just be the root url and a url to all todos(`/` and `/todos`)

 ### Creating Routes
 It's great, Routes are just react Components as well!
 Let's start by installing the `react-router` dependency, making a `config` folder and a `routes.js` file that will contain our routes: